 2000-2002 Organized workshops for SIGGRAPH 2002 conference Community Outreach committee.

-Association for Educational Communication and Technology, National Art Education Association, College Art Association, Association for Advancement of Computing in Education, Association for Talent Development.
+Association for Educational Communication and Technology, National Art Education Association, College Art Association, Association for Advancement of Computing in Education, International Society for Technology in Education.